decentralized-identity/labs-linkedclaims/docs/companion_guide.md

    - Ensure each image includes metadata, a cryptographic digest, and a timestamp.

 3. **Build Trust Relationships**:
-   - Leverage `stars` and `confidence` to develop progressive trust for the claim.
+   - Use `confidence` to reflect the issuer’s stake in the claim's credibility.
+   - Use `stars` for user-generated ratings and feedback.

 4. **Implement Verification**:
    - Validate cryptographic digests in `digestMultibase`.